 We found there were suitable arrangements in place to ensure the safety of the equipment and we saw local rules relating to the X-ray machine were displayed in the treatment rooms.
 The local rules describe the operating procedures for the area where X-rays are taken and the amount of radiation required in order to achieve a good image.
-Each practice must compile their own local rules for each X-ray set on the premises.
-The local rules set out the dimensions of the controlled area around the patient and state the lowest X-ray dose possible to use.
-Applying the local rules to each X-ray taken means that X-rays are carried out safely.
+Each practice must compile their own local rules for

-The practice had carried out an annual X-ray audit for the dentist within the last year.
-However, we saw evidence from the dental care records that the principal dentist did not routinely justify the reason for taking bitewing X-rays.
-We discussed this with the principal dentist who told us that they do not currently record this, but that they would include this in the dental care records future.
-We were shown the current training certificates for the dentist which demonstrated that they were up to date with IR(ME)R training requirements.
+The practice had carried out an annual X-ray audit for the dentists within the last year.
+We were shown the current training certificates for the dentists which demonstrated that they were up to date with IR(ME)R training requirements.